Seb-L/Google-Material-Design-Font-Icon/README.md

 ## Deprecated
-it is now included in google fonts, this repo is now deprecated.
+Google has made his own library, this repo is now deprecated.
 see: http://google.github.io/material-design-icons/
 Setup Method 1.
 Using via Google Web Fonts